jianmanlincjx/DGAD/README.md

 ```
 Then you can proceed with inference using the extracted weights.

-## Important Notes
+## 🚨 Important Notes

 - Ensure all pre-trained models are correctly downloaded and placed in the specified locations
-- Make sure you have sufficient GPU memory for training and inference
+- Training can be performed on a GPU with 24GB VRAM (e.g., RTX 3090, RTX 4090)
+- For inference, a GPU with 12GB VRAM is sufficient
 - CUDA 11.7 or higher is recommended